 AAPI therapists in Chicagoland (CAATCH—Community of Asian American Therapists in Chicagoland)

-TIP: Also, you can use PsychologyToday.com’s Find a Therapist to filter for “Asian” and “Christian” plus “Language” that could fit your needs
+TIP: Also, you can use PsychologyToday.com’s Find an Asian Therapist with a filter for “Christian” (plus “Language”) to find someone that could fit your needs.

 Making Mental Health More Available and Affordable for Asian Americans